Fine Art Consignment in the time of COVID-19: How safe is your Art?

 So, even if no financing statement is filed to perfect the artist's security interest, the work of fine art delivered, and the proceeds of the sale of the work are to be trust funds in the hands of the gallery, free of the claims of the art gallery's creditors.

-Contrast §§1738.5 through1738.9 of the California Civil Code which contains similar provisions, but is not clear from its wording whether it would, in each case, supersede UCC Articles 2 and 9.
+Contrast §§1738.5 through 1738.9 of the California Civil Code, which contains similar provisions, but is not clear from its wording whether it would, in each case, supersede UCC Articles 2 and 9.

 Other states, for example, Arizona and Florida, require the consignment agreement to be in writing.